Agribusiness and food

 Exceptional export opportunities

-The value of NSW's food and agriculture exports have increased by an average of 13 per cent (nominal terms) each year over the last five years.
-The state's key export markets for these commodities include China, Japan, the United States, South Korea and Indonesia.
+The value of NSW's food and agriculture exports have increased by an average of six per cent (nominal terms) each year over the five years to 2015-16.
+The state's key export markets for these commodities include China, the United States, Japan, New Zealand and South Korea.

-NSW exports of goods and services were valued at A$57.8 billion (recorded trade basis) in 2012-13, with food and agricultural products totalling A$7.3 billion of this.
-The key drivers of export growth in the state over the last five years were coal, cotton and wheat.
+NSW exports of goods and services were valued at A$64.7 billion (recorded trade basis) in 2015-16, with food and agricultural products totalling A$7 billion of this.
+The key drivers of export growth in the state over the last five years were services (mainly travel, financial, professional and management, and computer services), beef, infant formula, gold, coal, medical devices, vegetables and fruit.